Jitumani073/My-Dapp-Project/README.md

 # My Dapp Project

-A simple `next` app to interact with the `smart contract` through `Metamask` wallet.
+A simple `NextJs` app to interact with the `smart contract` through `Metamask` wallet.
 The network of the wallet should be hardhat/localhost network.

 After cloning the github, you will want to do the following to get the code running on your computer.